30 total views, 1 views today

 Sometimes, there will be crowd in the server chain that hosts your website.
-Here one of the most effective and simplest solution is that to open up server and restart the web server hosting the application.
+Here one of the most effective and simplest solution is that to open up server and restart the web server hosting application.
 If your website is hosted over the multiple servers, make sure that are all servers are rebooted in the proper manner so the system is come back online as normal.
-A 503 error code could be a result of a blockage somewhere in the server chain that hosts your application, however a simple reboot could refresh everything and get you back up and running.
+A 503 error code could be a result of a blockage somewhere in the server.
+Chain that hosts your application, however a simple reboot could refresh everything and get you back up and running.

 Check to see if your web server’s is going through maintenance: